aoblab/esp32_MQTT_ZE03/README.md

 If you don’t have Node-RED installed, follow the URL: https://randomnerdtutorials.com/getting-started-with-node-red-on-raspberry-pi/

 # Creating the Node-RED flow
+Before creating the flow, you need to have installed in your Raspberry Pi:
+## - Node-RED
+## - Node-RED Dashboard
+## - Mosquitto Broker

 # Node-RED UI
 Before creating the flow, you need to have installed in your Raspberry Pi: